Zurly/docs/src/content/start.md

 order: 0
 ---

-Getting started
+Getting Started With Zurly
 =====

-### What's in the box
+### What's in the campaign?

 ![Spark Core in box]({{assets}}/images/core-in-box.jpg)

-Congratulations on being the owner of a brand new Spark Core!
+Congratulations on being the owner of a brand new Zurly Campaign!
 Go ahead, open the box, and let's talk about what you see.
 Your box should include:

 - *One Spark Core*.
 The reason you bought this thing.
 We'll dig in more here in a bit.
 - *One breadboard*.
 A breadboard makes it easy to wire components to the Core without solder.
 Internally, the rows are electrically connected horizontally, and the "rails" along the edges are connected vertically.
 See the [breadboard article on Wikipedia](http://en.wikipedia.org/wiki/Breadboard) for more information.